luaman/sauer-cvs/src/readme_source.txt

 Windows users can use the included visual studio .net project files, which references the lib/include directories for the external libraries and should thus be self contained.
-The project is set up assuming you have the normal sauerbraten binary distribution as a subdirectory "sauerbraten" of the root of this archive, so release mode builds will place executables in the bin dir ready for testing and distribution.
+Release mode builds will place executables in the bin dir ready for testing and distribution.
 Do not come ask me for help in compiling or modifying the sources, if you can't figure out how to do this yourself you probably shouldn't be touching the files anyway.